CanvasMAR: Improving Masked Autoregressive Video Prediction With Canvas: Methods

-and apply compositional CFG~\citep{du2024compositional, brooks2023instructpix2pix} to up-weight both the spatial and temporal posteriors:
+and apply compositional CFG~\cite{du2024compositional, brooks2023instructpix2pix} to up-weight both the spatial and temporal posteriors:

 where $w_s$ and $w_t$ denote the guidance scales for the spatial and temporal conditions, respectively.
-Intuitively, $w_s$ and $w_t$ enhance the likelihood of the generated frame $f^{(i)}$ conforming to the spatial prior $z_s^{(i)}$ and the temporal consistency constraint $z_t^{(i)}$. ~\cref{eq:comp} leads to the following score combination:
+Intuitively, $w_s$ and $w_t$ increase the likelihood that the generated frame $f^{(i)}$ conforms to the spatial prior $z_c^{(i)}$ and the temporal-consistency constraint $z_t^{(i)}$. ~\cref{eq:comp} leads to the following score combination: